 - A toolbar with buttons to sort the properties alphabetically or categorically. - Categorized, which sorts the properties based on categories.
-Each property is associated with a category such as Appearance or Behavior. - Alphabetical, which sorts the properties in an alphabetical order, based on the property name. - Lists the union or intersection of properties. - Use ⊚ to open a Type Editor that helps the user to select values for properties. - Use of to open the Expression Editor to set expressions for properties. - Possible to copy / paste expressions from Properties window. - Possible to write a value or expression for a property.
+Each property is associated with a category such as Appearance or Behavior. - Alphabetical, which sorts the properties in an alphabetical order, based on the property name. - Lists the union or intersection of properties. - Use ⊚ to open a Type Editor that helps the user to select values for properties. - Use o to open the Expression Editor to set expressions for properties. - Possible to copy / paste expressions from Properties window. - Possible to write a value or expression for a property.

-- Click the property name to list the enumerated values of the property, if any (For example, the Frame3dEffect property of a Text primitive has values Flat, Raised, and Sunken, which will be listed on clicking the property name). - A description for each property can be viewed at the bottom of the window or as a tooltip while selecting a property.
+- Click the property name to list the enumerated values of the property, if any (For example, the Frame3dEffect property of a Text primitive has values Flat, Raised, and Sunken, which will be listed on clicking the property name). - Possible to copy enumeration types.

+If a graphic aspect should have an input property with the same enumeration as a contained element, this can be accomplished as follows:
-• If the user specifies a value without double quotes (" ") for any property of the String data type, double quotes is automatically appended to the specified value if it is not resolved.

-For example, if the user specifies a value InputValue without the double quotes to the Text property of an item, the value changes to "InputValue" if there are no Expression Variables, Input Properties, or any other properties of the invocation object having the same name.

-- If the user clicks the value corresponding to a property, the entire value is selected. - If a property is selected for an item, the same property will remain selected if it exists for another selected item.
+- Right-click the property name of an enumeration property in the Properties window.
+A context menu appears that allows you to copy the definition of the enumeration data type of the property. - Invoke the User Enumeration dialog and paste it. - Create an input property with the copied data type. - Assign an expression to the property from which the enumeration was copied.
+This expression should typically contain a reference to the property in the previous step and should have a return value of the copied data type. - A description for each property can be viewed at the bottom of the window or as a tooltip while selecting a property. - If the user specifies a value without double quotes ("") for any property of the String data type, double quotes is automatically appended to the specified value if it is not resolved. - For example, if the user specifies a value InputValue without the double quotes to the Text property of an item, the value changes to "InputValue" if there are no Expression Variables, Input Properties, or any other properties of the invocation object having the same name. - If the user clicks the value corresponding to a property, the entire value is selected. - If a property is selected for an item, the same property will remain selected if it exists for another selected item.